Robert Cartwright (clergyman): Private life

-Cartwright married Mary Boardman in England in 1796, and she bore him eleven children.
+Cartwright married Mary Boardman in England in 1796.
+They had eleven children.
 She predeceased her husband in 1835, and was buried in Liverpool.
 His second wife, Isabella Waddell of Collector, survived him.
 In a census taken in Windsor in 1818 he is listed as having eight children—Ann, Elizabeth, Richard, Thomas, John, Mary, Robert and Jane.
 The younger ones were born in New South Wales.
 Another child, William, died aged three months, on 5 January 1812, and in a letter dated 1830 he mentions, in addition to the above, a son, Charles.
 James Samuel Hassall says that about the year 1850 two of Cartwright's sons were settled on a property "Windellema", in the Bungonia parish near Goulburn.

 Anecdotes

 In an old letter in the Mitchell Library, dated Liverpool, 20 September 1830, Cartwright is of the opinion that a better site might have been procured for St. Matthew's Church, and for which a legal title might have been obtained.
 Writing of the glebe land, evidently that at Clarendon, he says it was part of a common to which he had an equal right with his neighbours, as he had land adjoining.
 He complains that this land was neither fenced nor cleared, and that he should not be expected to do this work out of his private income, as it was for the benefit of his successors as much as for himself.
 As there was no parsonage house or glebe available for him, he mentions that he had to purchase a farm of 100 acres at Richmond in 1813, which was his principal establishment till he left Windsor in 1820.
 The above letter was addressed to Bishop Broughton in support of a claim for arrears of money due to the writer.

 He received two grants of 500 and 600 acres respectively in the Evan district, near Castlereagh, on 25 August 1812.
-Cartwright's letters were preserved enough for James S. Hassall, a descendent of Samuel Marsden, to record them in his book In Old Australia as example common documents of the time.
+Cartwright's letters were preserved enough for James S. Hassall, a descendant of Samuel Marsden, to record them in his book In Old Australia as example common documents of the time.

 Cartwright's letter to Thomas Hassall: